Sage Reynolds – CV

 Other Projects/Concerts of Note

-– Composition/Performance/Prod./Eng. (recording, editing, mixing) for Maestro Evarista’s Orchestra/ Maestra Evarista et son orchestra (audio book) by Raquel Bonita.
-(The Secret Mountain, 2021-2022)
+– Composition/Performance (perf.)/Prod./Eng. (recording, editing, mixing) for Maestro Evarista’s Orchestra/ Maestra Evarista et son orchestra (audio book) by Raquel Bonita.
+(Secret Mountain, 2022)

 – Suoni Per Il Popolo festival concert video with Li’l Andy as part of a string ensemble.
 (2021)